THE EPIC STORY

 As business operators, we believe it's our role and responsibility to provide support and engaging environments for people to grow and thrive.
 Essentially, a business is a school where people learn and grow - we fully embrace this concept!
 OMB is one of our central tools to give everyone a higher level of engagement and provide education around financial and business literacy.

 We firmly believe that modern workplaces should support and enhance everyone’s sense and understanding of wellbeing.
 Not just physical and mental, but emotional and social too.
 At Epic, we are constantly working on wellbeing.

 A central idea in OBM is connection.
 Epic actively strives to connect each team member to our ‘why’ – our mission, and why that is important, and what it means to all of us.
 After all, we are all in the same boat paddling in the same direction.
 To truly work as a connected and cohesive team towards our big goals and mission gives everyone a strong sense of purpose.
 A sense of purpose is strongly linked with social wellbeing.

 Of course, we understand that someone’s sense of wellbeing is significantly impacted by how they look after their bodies and their minds.
 This is why we were delighted to roll out free gym and yoga memberships for all full-time and part-time staff in 2021.
+In August we added the option of a swim membership.
 Working on our bodies is a surefire way to encourage wellbeing in other parts of our lives.

 Epic Hospitality also offers an Employee Assistance Programme (EAP).
-All staff have access to a highly respected counsellor at no charge.
+All staff have access to a highly respected counselor at no charge.